 Requirements: Students must attend a minimum of 8 Graduate Departmental Seminars per academic year for two years.
 Part-time students must attend a minimum of four Graduate Departmental Seminars per year while they are enrolled in the program.

 The aim of the Student Group Seminars is to give graduate students in specific areas of research an opportunity to meet regularly with their peers for presentations and discussions.

 a.
-Students are required to attend all Student Group Seminars each academic year for two years (or less if all other program requirements are completed).
+Students are required to attend at least 75% of Student Group Seminars each academic year for two years.
 If a student cannot attend a seminar, he/she must let the seminar coordinator and the Graduate Office know.
 Make-up work may be assigned.

 b.
 Students must give a 20-30 minute oral presentation of their own research work as part of the Student Group Seminars during the second academic year of the program.